SonicWall Capture Client (EDR) Out-of-the-Box Response Integration

 This section of the article describes the steps that must be completed on the Lumu Portal to properly set up the SonicWall Capture Client (EDR).
 To start, log into your Lumu account through the Lumu Portal.

-1. In the Lumu Portal, head to the panel on the left and open the Integrations drop-down menu.
-Then, click on Apps.
-Click on the Response tab on the right to filter the available integrations accordingly.
+1. In the Lumu Portal, head to the panel on the left and go to Integrations > Apps and go to the Available Apps.

 3. Familiarize yourself with the integration details in the app description and click the Activate button to start the integration setup process.

 4. Provide a meaningful Name.
-Under Threat Types, choose the specific threat mappings you want to push to SonicWall Capture Client.
+Under Threat Types, choose the specific threat mappings you want to push to Google Cloud Firewall.
 Select the option Include IP Indicators to include IP addresses in the information sent to your feed list.
-When done, click on the orange Next
+When done, click on Next.

-b.
-Under Password(2) enter the password you entered in Step 3b of the Creating an Admin Role account section.
+• Under API Key, enter the password you collected in Step 4 of the Issue an API key for your integration user section.

-d.
-Once done, click on Next to continue
+• Once done, click on Next to continue.

-6. Next, select the Tenant you want to receive the threat indicators with from the dropdown.
+6. Next, select the Tenant from the dropdown where you want to manage the threat indicators.
 When done, click on Activate.

 7. The integration is now created and active.
 The Lumu Portal will display the details of the created integration.